Customizing queries#

 - Expected error result format with fetchBaseQuery

-Customizing query responses with Individual endpoints on createApi
+Customizing query responses with transformResponse#

-property which allows manipulation of the data returned by a query or mutation before it hits the cache.
+Individual endpoints on createApi accept a transformResponse property which allows manipulation of the data returned by a query or mutation before it hits the cache.

-returns for the corresponding endpoint, and the return value of transformResponse
+transformResponse is called with the data that a successful baseQuery returns for the corresponding endpoint, and the return value of transformResponse is used as the cached data associated with that endpoint call.

 By default, the payload from the server is returned directly.